Jump to topic:

 In fact UPM Communication Papers is the world’s largest producer of EU ecolabelled newsprint, graphic and office papers.
-We offer approximately 200 EU ecolabelled paper products from 15 paper mills in Austria, Finland, France, Germany and the UK.
+We offer approximately 200 EU ecolabelled paper products from our paper mills in Austria, Finland, Germany and the UK.

 The range of environmental issues that each eco label covers is different.
 Some of them such as FSC and PEFC focus on a single issue (sustainable forestry), whilst others such as the EU Ecolabel cover a range of issues including energy use, emissions and waste.
 These labels aim to cover more of the life cycle impacts of the product.

 Eco labels can only appear on products that meet the standards of that particular labelling scheme.
 In practice, this means that you will have to apply to the relevent certification body for a licence to display a label, which is granted only if the product meets specific criteria.
 In general you will need to ensure that:

 Virgin and recycled fibre are part of single-integrated wood fibre system, and a cycle of production and reuse which would not exist or be sustainable without a continual input of virgin fibre.
 For that reason it can be said that recycled fibre could not exist without virgin fibre.
 The two types of fibre are not mutually exclusive, but mutually dependent.